 * * *

 Traverses aren’t strictly for the timid, though.
 Girdle traverses are quite the opposite.
 Distinct from ridge traverses, which climb up and down features en route to a summit—or in some cases a chain of summits, like Peter Croft’s monster Evolution Traverse—girdle traverses climb sideways along the width of a cliff face.
 These can be enormous endeavors.
 In 1987, at New York’s Shawnagunks, where routes rarely surpass three pitches, Ken Nichols and then-Access Fund president Dave Rosenstein traversed the Trapps below the Grand Traverse ledge via The Great Wall of China (5.9 R), a 67-pitch behemoth.
 The reportedly unrepeated route features long runouts that would result in dangerous swings, but stays within a ropelength of the ground throughout.
-The likely crux, though, comes in navigating around other parties as you climb across the perpetually crowded cliff, a common difficulty on traverses like Great Wall or the Sissy Traverse (5.13b), which crosses the popular Gallery at Red Rock,
+The likely crux, though, comes in navigating around other parties as you climb across the perpetually crowded cliff, a common difficulty on traverses like Great Wall or the (5.13b) traverse across the popular Gallery at Red Rock,